 Monroe County Airport (Airport Code: BMG) is a county-owned public-use airport located three miles southwest of Bloomington’s central business district.
 Our community’s aviation facility provides convenient access for private, corporate, and chartered commercial aircraft operations.

-The Indiana Rail Road Company is a Class 2 regional freight railroad operating on a 500-mile route structure of former Milwaukee Road and Illinois Central lines in Indiana and Illinois, including terminals at Chicago, Indianapolis, Terre Haute and Louisville.
+The Indiana Rail Road Company is a Class 2 regional freight railroad operating on a 250-mile route structure, with interchanges in Chicago, Indianapolis, Terre Haute, Oakland City and Newton, IL.

 Annual car loadings approach 170,000 and include coal, petroleum products, plastics, ethanol, grain, aggregates, lumber, appliances and other mixed freight.
 For more information, visit www.inrd.com.